aryan-p5tel/Forked-Repo-Test/README.md

 - **npm** – package management and server control
 - **Git & GitHub** – version control and repository management

+## Next Steps

+Looking forward, I plan to continue refining this project to strengthen both technical and collaborative skills.
+Key next steps include:

+- Enhancing website functionality and interactivity with additional React/Next.js components.
+- Experimenting with advanced Tailwind styling and custom animations to improve UI/UX.
+- Practicing debugging, error handling, and optimization techniques.
+- Extending version control workflow with feature branches and pull requests to simulate team collaboration.
+- Documenting changes systematically for future reference and showcasing progress on GitHub.

+These steps aim to deepen my understanding of web development, build fluency in coding languages, and prepare for collaborative projects in professional and academic settings.

 ## Credits

 This project is adapted from the [Next.js Blog Starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter).
 All modifications, edits, and improvements are my own.